sportsfellows/sports-app/README.md

 #### GET: `/api/sportingevent/<sporting event id>`

+// Review: What does this route do?

 ```
 http GET :3000/api/sportingevent/<sporting event id> 'Authorization:Bearer <token>'
 ```
 ### Game Routes

+// Review: What about POST games?

 #### GET: `/api/games`
 This will allow you to get all games.
 ```